manelchadouli/TP1BIGDATA/README.md

 TP1 big data
-treatement of massive size od distributed data using hadoop
+treatement of massive size of distributed data using hadoop